Adamk1979/digiproc/README.md

-Product Showcase Application
+Product Showcase Application:
 This is a TypeScript-based web application designed to showcase products with a simple frontend-backend architecture.
 The application is built with a React (or Next.js) frontend and a Node.js backend, which serves product data stored in a JSON file.
 This setup is suitable for a small-scale project and avoids the complexity of a full database.

-Project Structure
+Project Structure:
 Frontend: Built with Next.js (React-based framework) and TypeScript.
 The frontend fetches data from the backend and displays product cards with properties such as Name, Rating, Price, Image, and Color.
 Backend: A lightweight Node.js server serves as the API provider.
 Product data is stored in a JSON file (products.json), which the server reads to respond to API requests.
 Key Features